-Blackcurrant is one of very popular, summer season berries.
-Indeed, they are incredibly rich in several valuable health benefiting phytonutrients, and antioxidants that are vital for our health.
+Blackcurrant is one of the very popular summer season berries.
+Indeed, they are incredibly rich in several valuable health-benefiting phytonutrients and antioxidants that are vital for our health.

-Jostaberry is hybrid of R. nigrum and other wild gooseberries.
+Jostaberry is a hybrid of R. nigrum and other wild gooseberries.

 Blackcurrants carry significantly high amounts of phenolic flavonoid phytochemicals called anthocyanins.
 Scientific studies suggest that consumption of currants can have potential health effects against cancer, aging, inflammation, and neurological diseases.